Pearlitic/pearlitic.github.io/WSE_guide.md

 Note that for WSE, we treat Damage% and Boss Damage% as the same thing and add them together, as we are optimizing for boss damage and not regular mobs.

-Some classes optimize for overall, while some classes want to optimize for WSE during burst.
+Some classes optimize for overall, while others classes want to optimize for WSE during burst.
 The gist is:

 - Do not account for weapon, secondary, emblem potential
 - List and add all ATK% sources